-Having a formal curriculum is an important facet of our college, but it only encompasses one aspect of education.
+Having a formal curriculum is an important facet of our college, but this only encompasses one aspect of education.
 From the beginning, we've paid as much attention to developing an informal, non-compulsory, 'out of classroom' curriculum creating signature activities defining our college experience.
 While our dining hall and other spaces within the college provide for many conversations and informal encounters between our students and fellows, this deeper level of engagement requires planning and resources.
 Thus, a big part of the college experience happens in this 'middle space' between faculty-led seminars and entirely student-led activities (such as clubs, interest groups, and the like).
 What we have created in this space is true out-of-classroom teaching and learning: structured education-centered experiences designed either by fellows — in areas they are personally interested in and invested in — or ideally by fellows together with a group of students with similar interests.

 The flagship event of our college — the Tembusu Forum — takes place twice a semester, and is hosted and moderated by our Rector, Professor Tommy Koh.
 Compelling, important, and occasionally controversial, issues — often suggested by students — are taken up, discussed, and debated by eminent personalities at the forefront of their respective fields.
 Hearing the different views of experts will help you develop and expand your own thoughts on the crucial issues of the day.
 The forum is also one of the few of its kind, as all questions to our prominent guests are directed by students, allowing you to hone your public speaking skills.